 Wallace on the Ward (WOW)

 A dedicated programme of interactive talks, creative workshops and practical art activities delivered in hospitals and healthcare settings from paediatrics to elderly care focusing on art and culture for health and wellbeing.

 Practical Art Classes

 Designed for adults and children and delivered at community centres.
 Both full day and half day workshops are possible.

 Our themed resource boxes are available for care homes and day centres to borrow, as an innovative way to facilitate an experience of the museum.
 These were specially designed to be a stimulus for discussion so that care home staff and volunteers could deliver their own sessions with residents.

 Community Ambassadors Programme

-This is an annual training programme for refugee and asylum seekers to become community tour guides at the museum.
+This is an annual training programme for refugees and asylum seekers to become volunteer community tour guides at the museum.

 We are looking for friendly and enthusiastic people with: